Tong (ward): History

 The ward was formed from the former civil parish of Tong which in the 19th century included the settlements of Dudley Hill, Tong Street, Westgate Hill, and Holme.

 The Tong political ward includes the urban areas of Dudley Hill, and the council estates of Bierley, West Yorkshire, Holme Wood and Sutton which is part of Tyersal.
 These settlements stretch along the main thoroughfare, Tong Street, which is part of the A650 road.
-To the west of the ward is Woodlands which is part of Oakenshaw and to the very East of the ward is Tong Village on Tong Lane.
+To the west of the ward is Woodlands which is part of Oakenshaw and to the very east of the ward is Tong Village on Tong Lane.
 Tong Village is a small, rural village surrounded by farmers' fields, and home to a historic local cricket club, Tong CC.

 Coal and ironstone were mined in the area in the 19th and the early 20th centuries, and several mines are recorded.

-The ward was a former Labour stronghold but in 2019, the Labour candidate tied with the Green Party candidate Matt Edwards.
-In 2021, Matt became the first non-Labour Party councillor in the ward since it was created, with 47% of the vote.
+The ward was a former Labour stronghold but, in 2019, the Labour candidate tied with the Green Party candidate Matt Edwards.
+In 2021, Edwards became the first non-Labour Party councillor in the ward since it was created, with 47% of the vote.
+In 2022 and 2023 Labour lost both remaining councillors to the Green Party.